Stage 1 - Hampton Court Palace to Staines-upon-Thames Pier (13 miles)

 In the grounds of the church, next to the lych-gate, is a small memorial garden remembering those who served in the Burma Campaign (1941 - 1945) during World War II.

-After we continue along the towpath we pass the small Jubilee Memorial Gardens, opened in 1897 to commemorate the Diamond Jubilee of Queen Victoria in June the same year.
+After we continue along the towpath we pass the small Jubilee Memorial Gardens, opened in June 1897 to commemorate the Diamond Jubilee of Queen Victoria.
 The stone base of the cast iron lamp post is inscribed:

 "This ground was purchased out of public subscriptions raised by the Staines Committee for the Commemoration of the Diamond Jubilee of Her Majesty Queen Victoria.
 June 1897"